Governing Body

-Bartholomew School has a Local Governing Body (LGB) comprising Trust appointed governors, elected parent governors, elected staff governors and the Headteacher.
+Bartholomew School has a Local Governing Body (LGB) comprising director appointed governors, elected parent governors, elected staff governors and the headteacher.

 |